 Sports have always attracted punters, that is no secret.
 Once you start betting, you do not simply stop and everyone wants to win.
-What about getting an edge over your peers, what if you find that secret almanac that contains all the sports results (looking at you, Back to the Future 2), or at least, find a way to make your bets pay out much more?
+What about getting an edge over your peers, what if you find that secret almanac that contains all the sports results (looking at you, Back to the Future 2) such as the Each Way betting Guide for horse racing, or at least, find a way to make your bets pay out much more?

 There were ways of fixing sports events during the years, from paid fighters, cyclists or any other sports event, to even finding new and technologically advanced ways of cheating, if not actually fixing races.

 Here are some of the ways one could find an advantage in cycling races.

 Ever since betting and sports came together, there have been movies where various fighters or racers or athletes, in general, were approached by some shady character who is either offering them money to throw the event or threatening them or their family, with the same goal in mind.

 Whenever there is a large sports event, there are many bets placed and a lot of money is moved around.
 Where there is a lot of money, there are hungry people and some will go to great distances to get that cash.

 Paying racers a certain sum upfront, especially favorites to win the race, to throw their win under the rug is a thing that might happen, although with so many teams and win-oriented athletes competing, it might not be the best strategy.